jocelynmutso/documentation-test/src/markdown/000_basic_operations/004_input_types.md

 ## Quick Summary

+* A Response is akin to a question: We create a Response on the Composer side, and a user fills out that Response, or question, on the filling side.
-* Input types are the different kinds of values that can be returned by a response.
+* An Input type is one of the different kinds of values that can be returned by a response.
   * Example: An input such as a text field or text box will return a text value (string response type).
 An input of type "number" has a `number` response type.
 * Dialob supports a variety of different input/response types that cover basic data collection needs.
 * Additional types can be added to suit your needs.

 ---